gardenrobot/bind-keypad/README.md

 # Home Assistant DIY Keypad

-System for a cheap, tactile scene setting device.
+System for a cheap, tactile scene-setting device.

 ![](keypad.jpg "A wireless keypad.
 Many of the keypads have been taped and drawn over with small icons.")